ais-one/cookbook/README.md

 ## CI/CD

+Deployment Using Github Actions

-Using github actions, deploy to GCP Cloud
+- .github/workflows/manual-gcp-expressjs.yml (Manually deploy js-node/expressjs to GCP CloudRun)

-Manually triggered deployment on .github/workflows/manual.yml

-selectable inputs
+  - selectable inputs
     - environment (uat for now, development does not deploy anything)
+    - service (default = app-template)
+    - branch
+- .github/workflows/manual-gcp-vue-vite.yml (Manually deploy js-web/vue-vite to GCP Cloud Storage)
+  - selectable inputs
+    - environment (uat for now, development does not deploy anything)
+    - csutom_app (to be implemented)
-- application (js-node/expressjs, js-web/vue-vite)
+    - branch
+- .github/workflows/manual-gh-pages.yml (Manually deploy js-web/vue-vite to Github Pages)
+  - selectable inputs
+    - environment (uat for now, development does not deploy anything)
+    - csutom_app (to be implemented)
-- code branch
+    - branch

 **NOTE** config/secret contents will not be in repo for CI/CD (so you can get errors), those should be put in VAULT